Fredericksburg Academy: Academics

 Middle/ Upper School: Goes to each period by A-G days with only 6 periods a day.

 AP at FA

 Advanced Placement courses are offered to Upper School students, beginning in their sophomore year.
-The AP classes offered include AP World History, AP Chemistry, AP Physics, AP Biology, AP Literature and Composition, AP Calculus AB, AP Calculus BC, AP Statistics, AP European History, AP United States History, AP United States Government, AP US Government and Economics, AP Latin, AP Studio Art, and AP Psychology.
+The AP classes offered include AP World History, AP Chemistry, AP Physics, AP Biology, AP Literature and Composition, AP Calculus AB, AP Calculus BC, AP Statistics, AP European History, AP United States History, AP United States Government, AP US Government and Economics, AP Latin, AP Studio Art, AP Psychology, and AP Computer Science.

 Exhibit

 Fredericksburg Academy is the only school in the Fredericksburg area that requires students to complete a senior project as a requirement for graduation.
 Starting their Freshman year, each student selects a topic of interest which must be approved by their Exhibit mentor.
 After their topic is approved, students then move on to their learning activity.
 The Exhibit learning activity is entirely made up by the student, but for a student to earn credit, they must shadow/learn from a master of their chosen topic for at least 30 hours.
 After their learning activity is completed, each student then applies what they learned in the form of their application project.
 Once students complete all parts of the exhibit process, they present their project to their peers, teachers, and mentors in the Donald and Susan Reed Theater.
 If a topic does not allow for a final application (ex: Medical) students can substitute their final application for a second learning activity.